-Frequency/market practice: fairly common (in conjunction with a non-compete)
+Frequency/market practice: fairly common (in conjunction with a non-compete).
+Common if sellers are exiting completely.

-Frequency/market practice: fairly common (in conjunction with a non-compete)
+Frequency/market practice: fairly common (in conjunction with a non-compete) Common if sellers are exiting completely.

 Are seller restrictions usually imposed on the target business between signing the purchase agreement and closing?